 II.
 Services

-Mental Health Center of Denver (MHCD) (the Contractor) and Colorado Coalition for the Homeless (CCH) (a Subcontractor) will provide a comprehensive service system for 75 chronic homeless individuals:
+MHCD and Colorado Coalition for the Homeless (CCH) (a Subcontractor) will provide the services as described below for 75 chronic homeless individuals.
+Sixty-five individuals will be managed by MHCD and ten individuals will be served by CCH.